Test oracle: Specified

-These oracles are typically associated with formalized approaches to software modeling and software code construction.
-They are connected to formal specification, model-based design which may be used to generate test oracles, state transition specification for which oracles can be derived to aid model-based testing and protocol conformance testing, and design by contract for which the equivalent test oracle is an assertion.
+A specified oracle is typically associated with formalized approaches to software modeling and software code construction.
+It is connected to formal specification, model-based design which may be used to generate test oracles, state transition specification for which oracles can be derived to aid model-based testing and protocol conformance testing, and design by contract for which the equivalent test oracle is an assertion.

-Specified Test Oracles have a number of challenges.
+Specified test oracles have a number of challenges.
 Formal specification relies on abstraction, which in turn may naturally have an element of imprecision as all models cannot capture all behavior.

 Derived

 A derived test oracle differentiates correct and incorrect behavior by using information derived from artifacts of the system.
-These may include documentation, system execution results and characteristics of versions of the system under test.
+These may include documentation, system execution results and characteristics of versions of the SUT.
 Regression test suites (or reports) are an example of a derived test oracle - they are built on the assumption that the result from a previous system version can be used as aid (oracle) for a future system version.
 Previously measured performance characteristics may be used as an oracle for future system versions, for example, to trigger a question about observed potential performance degradation.
 Textual documentation from previous system versions may be used as a basis to guide expectations in future system versions.

 A pseudo-oracle falls into the category of derived test oracle.
-A pseudo-oracle, as defined by Weyuker, is a separately written program which can take the same input as the program or system under test so that their outputs may be compared to understand if there might be a problem to investigate.
+A pseudo-oracle, as defined by Weyuker, is a separately written program which can take the same input as the program or SUT so that their outputs may be compared to understand if there might be a problem to investigate.

 A partial oracle is a hybrid between specified test oracle and derived test oracle.
-It specifies important (but not complete) properties of the system under test.
+It specifies important (but not complete) properties of the SUT.
 For example, metamorphic testing exploits such properties, called metamorphic relations, across multiple executions of the system.